 With SDP, the Switchboard is Making a Comeback

-Who would have thought that a modern technology—a software-defined perimeter—would harken back to the days of the switchboard?
+Who would have thought that modern, software-defined access technology like zero trust network access (ZTNA), also known as a software-defined perimeter (SDP), would harken back to the days of the switchboard?

 Back in 1876, Alexander Graham Bell was awarded the first U.S. patent for the creation of the telephone.
 The next step was figuring out how to connect callers to other callers at scale.
 In 1882, the world’s first multiple switchboard was created.
 It would serve as a highway for quick, private connectivity.